techgrounds/techgrounds-timhubcloud/exam_AZ-900/cheat_sheet.md

 ### Describe directory services in Azure, including Azure Active Directory (Azure AD), part of Microsoft Entra and Azure Active Directory Domain Services (Azure AD DS)

 **Azure Active Directory (Azure AD)**: an enterprise identity service that provides single sign-on, multifactor authentication, and conditional access to guard against 99.9 percent of cybersecurity attacks.

 **Azure Active Directory Domain Services (Azure AD DS)**: a fully managed cloud-based service provided by Microsoft Azure that offers traditional on-premises Active Directory (AD) capabilities.
 Azure AD DS allows you to seamlessly extend your on-premises Active Directory environment to the Azure cloud.

 ### Describe authentication methods in Azure, including single sign-on (SSO), multi-factor authentication (MFA), and passwordless

 **sign-on (SSO)**: access multiple applications and services with a single set of credentials.

 **multi-factor authentication (MFA)**: requiring users to provide additional verification beyond their username and password, such as phone calls, text messages, mobile apps, and hardware tokens.

-**Passwordless**: eliminates the need for passwords altogether and replaces them with alternative authentication methods, such as
+**Passwordless**: eliminates the need for passwords altogether and replaces them with alternative authentication methods.

 ### Describe external identities in Azure, including business-to-business (B2B) and business-to-customer (B2C)